dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/index.rst

     bmc
     snmp

-**switch_based**

-Omnia can query known switches (by SNMPv3 username/password) for information on target node MAC IDs.

-**Pros**

-- The whole discovery process is totally automatic.

-- Admin IP, BMC IP and Infiniband IP address configuration is automatic on the target nodes.

-- Re-provisioning of servers will be automatic.

-- PXE booting servers is supported via split ports on the switch.

-**Cons**

-- Users need to enable IPMI on target servers.
-- Servers require a manual PXE boot after the first run of the provision tool

-For more information regarding switch-based discovery, `click here <switch-based.html>`_

 **mapping**

 Manually collect PXE NIC information for target servers and manually define them to Omnia using a mapping file using the below format: